ad-freiburg/elevant/README.md

 You can then access the webapp at <http://0.0.0.0:8000/>.

-In the benchmark dropdown menu, you can select any benchmark for which a benchmark file in the correct format exists at `benchmarks/<benchmark_name>.benchmark.jsonl`.
-See [Included Benchmarks](docs/included_benchmarks.md) for details on benchmarks that are already included in ELEVANT.
-The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks yourself.

-A benchmark's evaluation results table contains one row for each experiment.
+The evaluation results table contains one row for each experiment.
 In ELEVANT, an experiment is a run of a particular entity linker with particular linker settings on a particular benchmark.
 We already added a few experiments, including oracle predictions (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
-The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.
+The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks and the section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

 See [Evaluation Web App](docs/evaluation_webapp.md) for a detailed overview of the web app's features.